cmcd77/flattenedfauna/datasets_cleaned/nevada-crash-data-example/cleaning-log.md

 Replaced all empty cells of Numeric format with '-9999'

-Changed Data format to YYYY-MM-DD
+Changed Date format to YYYY-MM-DD

 Converted UTM coordinates to decimal degrees using ArcGIS